goblimey/ntripcaster/README.md

-For somebody like a sureveyor working in the Oil and Gas sector, this makes a lot of sense: wherever you are in the world, your device will receive some sort of correction data, making it more accurate than it would be otherwise.
+For somebody like a sureveyor working in the Oil and Gas sector, this makes a lot of sense: wherever you are in the world, your rover will receive some sort of correction data, making it more accurate than it would be otherwise.
 In places like Western Europe, it wlll be accurate to within a few centimetres.

-For a surveyor working for the local government, or a field archaeologist, those services may be too expensive, and running their own base station is more feasible.
+For a surveyor working for a small local government authority, or a field archaeologist, those services may be too expensive, and running their own base station is more feasible.